bakeiro/Light-PHP-documentation/src/index.md

 <img :class="$style.structure_img" src="./images/structure_png.png" alt="foo">

 ### Sample site
-After starting the web and database server, this is will be the welcome page:
+After starting the web and database server, you will see the sample site, this site is an example of how to do a project using this framework

 <img src="./images/welcomePage.png" alt="foo">